casualsnek/waydroid_script/README.md

 houdini64 version: 11.0.1b_z.38765.m

-Open terminal and switch to directory where "main.py" is located then run:
+Open the terminal and switch to the directory where "main.py" is located, then run:

     sudo venv/bin/python3 main.py install libhoudini